FordefiHQ/web3-provider/README.md

   .then(onConnect);
 ```

-For more details read the [Events](#events) section.
+For more details, see [Events](#events).

 ### Submit JSON RPC Requests
 The `request({ method, params })` method sends JSON RPC requests to the provider.
 It returns a promise that resolves to the result of the request.

-All methods related to creating and/or signing transactions will resolve once the transaction was successfully signed by an [API Signer](https://docs.fordefi.com/reference/program-overview).
+All methods related to creating and/or signing transactions will resolve once the transaction has been successfully signed by an [API Signer](https://docs.fordefi.com/reference/program-overview).

-An example of sending a transaction:
+This sample code shows you how to send a transaction:

 ```ts
 const txHash = await provider.request({